PART ONE

 There were dozens of people, he realized, gathered in

+a circle.
 Peering between

-the figures closest to him, he spied a dark, gaping pit.
+their bodies, he spied a dark, gaping pit.

 A red-robed